kschuler/guide/guidelines/analyzing-data.md

 ## Analysis notebook boilerplate and conventions

-All analysis notebooks follow the same basic format.
+All analysis notebooks follow the same basic format, with each section containing the same information.
+Click on each link below to see details about each section.

+- Header content
+- Introduction
+- Materials and Method
+    - Subjects
+    - Materials
+    - Procedure
+- Results and analysis
+    - Preregistration
+    - Participants
+    - Data type 1
+    - Data type 2
+- Conclusions
+- Next steps
+- Important files

+#### Header content
+#### Introduction
+####